 - Your child must go to school until they are 17 years old.

 - If your child wants to leave before they are 17 for another program or employment, there are certain requirements that must be met.
 These must be approved by the department.

 - Parents can be prosecuted if they do not make sure their child goes to school.
-This means you could be fined or get a criminal conviction.
+This means being fined or getting a criminal conviction.

 For more information, see compulsory school attendance.

 If your child is going to be away, schools prefer that you let them know on that day.

-Our staff have a legal responsibility to follow up when a child misses school or preschool.
+Our staff have a legal responsibility to follow up when a child misses school.

 They will contact you if: